VijetaPriya47/Gitlab-Terraform-Provider/docs/resources/project_access_token.md

 description: |-
   The gitlab_project_access_token resource allows to manage the lifecycle of a project access token.
   ~>  Use of the timestamp() function with expires_at will cause the resource to be re-created with every apply, it's recommended to use plantimestamp() or a static value instead.
+  ~> Observability scopes are in beta and may not work on all instances.
+See more details in the documentation https://docs.gitlab.com/ee/operations/tracing.html
   Upstream API: GitLab API docs https://docs.gitlab.com/ee/api/project_access_tokens.html
 ---